Can I Qualify to take cash out of my home?

 Option 2

 A second option is leaving your existing first mortgage in place and taking out a home equity second mortgage.
-Home equity seconds come as fixed-rate term loans and as adjustable-rate lines of credit (also called HELOCs).

 Return to Can I Qualify? library